Website Content Contributions

 Phylogenetics problems part of Pedagogy in Action:Library:Coached Problem Solving:Examples

-Students receive information about cladistics and apply this phylogenetic approach to two different problems.
-In the first problem, involving dinosaurs, students determine whether traits are ancestral or derived and use this information to select the most parsimonious tree.
+Students receive information about cladistics and apply this phylogenetic approach to two problems, collecting data, determining whether traits are ancestral or derived, and using this information to select the most parsimonious tree.

 Faculty-coached, In-class Problem Solving part of Pedagogy in Action:Library:Coached Problem Solving

 Debby R. Walser-Kuntz, Sarah E. Deel, and Susan R. Singer Carleton College, Northfield, MN What is Faculty-coached, In-class Problem Solving?
 In this class format, students work collaboratively to solve problems, ...

 Broadening access through curricular changes to the BIO125 with problem solving course and the FOCUS colloquium part of CISMI:For Carleton Faculty:Curriculum Development Projects

 Genes, Evolution, and Development with Problem Solving course: Development of structured pre-class readings to allow more time for active learning activities in class; the pre-class readings are paired with ...